ppy/osu-wiki/wiki/Help_Centre/en.md

 # Help centre

 Having trouble with something?
 We're here to help!
 Check out some solutions to common issues in the sidebar to the left of your screen.
-If your issue is not listed here, or if you're still having problems, send an email to [support@ppy.sh](mailto:support@ppy.sh).
-Alternatively, consider posting your issue in the [help forum](/community/forums/5), where someone will be able to help you.
+If your issue is not listed here, or if you are still having problems, send an email to [support@ppy.sh](mailto:support@ppy.sh).
+Alternatively, consider posting your issue in the [Help Forum](/community/forums/5), where someone will be able to help you.

 ## Account